 CANDU Heavy Water Nuclear Reactors Worldwide

 All of Canada's 20 nuclear reactors are of the CANDU design.
 Other nations with CANDU reactors include Argentina, China, India, South Korea, Pakistan, and Romania.
-India also has 16 “CANDU derivatives,” or generic heavy water moderated reactors.
-The 48 CANDU reactors and CANDU derivatives comprise nearly 11 percent of reactors worldwide.
+India also has 16 “CANDU derivatives.”
+These derivatives are based on the CANDU design, and they use heavy water as a moderator.
+The nearly 50 CANDU reactors and CANDU derivatives comprise roughly 10% of reactors worldwide.

-It is estimated that power plants using the CANDU design generate more than 23,000 megawatts, about 21 percent of the electricity produced by nuclear energy.
-A megawatt is generally enough to power 750 average-sized homes.
+It is estimated that power plants using the CANDU design generate more than 23,000 megawatts, about 21% of the electricity produced by nuclear energy.
+Each megawatt a power plant is capable of producing is generally enough to power 750 average-sized homes.

 How CANDU Reactors Differ from Light Water Reactors

-Heavy water nuclear reactors and light water nuclear reactors differ in how they create and manage the complex physics of nuclear fission or atom-splitting which produces the energy and heat to create steam to drive generators.
+Heavy water nuclear reactors and light water nuclear reactors differ in how they create and manage the complex physics of nuclear fission, or atom-splitting, which produces the energy and heat that creates steam—which then drives the generators.
 The nuclear reactors in use in the U.S. are all light water designs.
-Several major differences distinguish between light water reactors and the CANDU heavy water moderated design, which include the following design features.
+Several major differences that distinguish between light water reactors and the CANDU heavy water design include the following design features:

 Core: The core of a CANDU reactor is kept in a horizontal, cylindrical tank called a calandria.
 Fuel channels run from one end of the calandria to the other.
 Each channel within the calandria has two concentric tubes.
 The outer tube is the calandria tube and the inner one is the pressure tube.
 The inner tube holds the fuel and pressurized heavy water coolant.
 This design allows refueling during operation.

-Fuel: Unlike other nuclear reactors designed to use enriched uranium fuel and light water as a moderator, CANDU heavy water reactors use non-enriched, natural uranium oxide as fuel and heavy water as a moderator.
+Fuel: Unlike other nuclear reactors, which are designed to use enriched uranium fuel and light water as a moderator, CANDU heavy water reactors use non-enriched, natural uranium oxide as fuel and heavy water as a moderator.

-Unlike ordinary water with its familiar chemical composition of H20, heavy water includes two atoms of deuterium.
-Unlike ordinary hydrogen which has no neutron and a proton in its most common form, deuterium has a neutron at its center.
+Unlike ordinary water, with its familiar chemical composition of H2O, heavy water includes two atoms of deuterium.
+Unlike ordinary hydrogen, which has no neutron and a proton in its most common form, deuterium has a neutron at its center.

 Coolant: Coolant circulates through a nuclear reactor core to transfer the heat away from it and prevent a meltdown that would halt energy production.
-The water moderator also functions as primary coolant in light water reactors.
-The CANDU reactor uses either light or heavy water coolant.
+The water moderator also functions as the primary coolant in light water reactors.
+The CANDU reactor uses either light or heavy water for its coolant.